Theoreticism/Software-Design-and-Development/README.md

 Bots: (Server) [B9.java] [BasicStrategyThread.java] are designed to create basic bots to play alongside the player.

-Bots: (Client) [In Progress] are designed to create a basic bot to play for the player.
+Bots: (Client) [Gerty.java] [GertyStrategyThread.java] are designed to create a basic bot to play for the player.

 Sidebet: [SideBetRule.java] [SideBetView.java] are designed to display and allow side bets to be made in Blackjack.